 |MELISSA Y. MORAN

 Lissa is a freelance editor and writer, having had over 30 years’ experience in the publishing industry.
 She is an adoptive mother thanks to the services of KBF and she then became a founding member of the Adoptive Families Foundation – a support group for Filipino adoptive parents and their children with an advocacy to promote legal adoption and to help craft the Domestic Adoption Law.
-She gladly accepted the invitation to serve on the KBF Board of Trustees in _____ and has been the Board Secretary since then.
+She gladly accepted the invitation to serve on the KBF Board of Trustees and has been the Board Secretary since then.

 |JO ANN DE LARRAZABAL